-Virtual Visits, a distance learning experience, allows students across Canada the opportunity to learn about the stories of Canada’s Sports Hall of Fame’s Hall of Famers and experience Canada’s rich sporting heritage from the comfort of their own classroom.
+Virtual Visits, a distance learning experience, allows students across Canada the opportunity to learn about the stories of our inducted Hall of Famers and experience Canada’s rich sporting heritage from the comfort of their own classroom.

 Through this education program, students will learn about important values demonstrated by Hall of Famers and be encouraged to think about the role of sport in developing identities, with a focus on gender and cultural diversity in Canada.